abbyfleming/local-weather/README.md

 * Register for an Weather API key (free): https://openweathermap.org/api
 * In `config.js` replace `APIKEYHERE` with your key
 * Run grunt in 'lib' folder: `grunt`
-* In a new terminal window, run your local server.
-You may need [http-server](https://www.npmjs.com/package/http-server)
+* In a new terminal window, run your local server- [http-server](https://www.npmjs.com/package/http-server)
 * Browse to your local server (localhost:8080)
 * Enjoy!